up-n-atom/8311/docs/posts/troubleshoot-connectivity-issues-with-the-bfw-solutions-was-110.md

 ### Rx loss

-The SFP Rx loss pin[^5] (8) is asserted when the SC/APC fiber cable isn't plugged in and/or inactive.
+The SFP rx loss pin[^5] (8) is asserted when the SC/APC fiber cable isn't plugged in and/or inactive.
 Depending on the host controller and implementation, the interface may enter a power saving state, making the [WAS-110] inaccessible.

 === "8311 firmware"